-Although this set of methods has been applied on numerous archaeological cases - for example during the E6 motorway and the West Coast Rail Link projects in Halland (see articles in Carlie et al. (eds.)
-2004) and the E4 motorway project at Pryssgården in Östergötland (Borna-Ahlqvist 2002) - its possibilities and limitations are still insufficiently presented in easily accessible publications; most work having been published in "grey literature" reports and local archaeological monographs and anthologies.
-In a recent article (Grabowski and Linderholm 2013) the development history, underlying theory and examples of application have been presented in an attempt to remedy this situation.
-However, mainly owing to time and space constraints, this publication was limited to an assessment of the multiproxy method independently of other sources of archaeological functional evidence.
-Lacking in particular was a comparison of the botanical, geochemical and geophysical data to that originating from approaches commonly applied by "mainstream" archaeology, for example interpretations of structural and artefactual evidence recorded during excavations.
-That article may thus be seen more as a parallel rather than integrated writing about settlement phenomena in prehistory.
+Although this set of methods has been applied on numerous archaeological cases - for example during the E6 motorway and the West Coast Rail Link projects in Halland (see articles in Carlie et al (eds.)
+2004) and the E4 motorway project at Pryssgården in Östergötland (Borna-Ahlqvist 2002) its possibilities and limitations are still insufficiently presented in easily accessible publications; most work having been published in various reports or local archaeological monographs and anthologies.
+In a recent article (Grabowski and Linderholm 2013) the development history, underlying theory, and examples of application have been presented in an attempt to remedy this situation.
+This publication did however, mainly due to time and space constraints, limit itself to an assessment of the multiproxy method independently of other sources of archaeological functional evidence.
+Lacking in particular was a comparison of the botanical, geochemical and geophysical data to that originating from approaches commonly applied by "mainstream" archaeology, i.e. interpretation of structural and artefactual evidence recorded during excavations.

-Further, the geochemical and geophysical analyses presented in the abovementioned article were exclusively performed on soil retrieved from feature fills.
-Here, the theoretical supposition being that the sediment within the features should have originated mainly from activities in the immediate surroundings of the features and thus botanical, geochemical and geophysical signatures would be informative of activities taking place near the features.
-As such, the study represents one common way in which historically sampling for geochemical and geophysical settlement analyses has been performed in Scandinavia; another common method being horizontal grid sampling of soil strata presumed to carry information relevant to prehistoric settlement activities.
+The geochemical and geophysical analyses presented in the abovementioned article were furthermore exclusively performed on soil retrieved from feature fills; the theoretical supposition being that the sediment within the features should have originated mainly from activities in the immediate surroundings of the features and thus botanical, geochemical and geophysical signatures would be informative of activities taking place near the features.
+As such the study represents one common way in which sampling for geochemical and geophysical settlement analyses has historically been performed in Scandinavia; another common method being horizontal grid sampling of soil strata presumed to carry information relevant to prehistoric settlement activities.

-On occasion, however, previous publications where feature-fill sampling for chemical and physical analyses has been considered have voiced strong reservations about the reliability of feature fill sampling.
+Previous publications where feature-fill sampling for chemical and physical analyses has been considered have, however, on occasion voiced reservations about the reliability of feature sampling.
 Zimmermann (2001: 42), for example, writes the following about sampling for phosphate analysis: